Academic Performance and Grades

 No grade of I can be assigned to any undergraduate in the term in which he or she graduates.
 All grades of Incomplete must be resolved prior to graduation.

 J Notation assigned for work such as thesis, UROP, or At Plant registration (internship or industrial practice), which has progressed satisfactorily, but has not been completed.
+A modifier of minus on a J grade indicates that a student partially met expectations of satisfactory academic performance or progress.
 Grade given upon completion of the work in a later term also covers this term.
 Faculty members must obtain approval from the Committee on Curricula or the Committee on Graduate Programs to use the grade of J in subjects other than those mentioned above.

 U Notation for thesis work that has not been completed and in which progress has been unsatisfactory.
 Grade given upon completion of the work in a later term also covers this term.
 Unless a student's progress improves significantly, the student may expect that grade to be failing.